henryaudi/leetcode-2024/README.md

 # LeetCode Tracker

+This repository contains a **dynamic tracker tool** that I built to automatically update this `README.md` file with new problems .
+The tool simplifies the process of logging and documenting problems, solutions, and related metadata, such as difficulty and topics covered.

-This repository contains solutions to LeetCode problems and some algorithm study work I do in my free time.
-Each problem has its own folder under the `problems` package, and test cases can be found under the `tests` package.
+In addition to the tracker tool, this repository includes solutions to LeetCode problems and algorithm studies that I work on during my free time.

+Each problem is organized into its own folder under the `problems` package, and test cases are stored in the `tests` package.
 Below is a summary of the problems solved so far.

 ## Features